 Explanation:

-• useEffect: Calls the initialize function once when the component mounts, setting up the SuperViz environment and real-time synchronization.
+• useEffect: Calls the initialize function when the component mounts, setting up the SuperViz environment and real-time synchronization.

-10. Render the Application
+8. Render the Application

 Return the JSX structure for rendering the application, including notes and collaboration features.